caseyg/awesome/TOPICS.md

 *   [Fang-/Urbit-By-Doing](https://github.com/Fang-/Urbit-By-Doing) - A dysfunctional programmer's guide to making things in Hoon.

-## claude

-*   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [brianpetro/obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections) - Chat with your notes & see links to related content with AI embeddings.
-Use local models or 100+ via APIs like Claude, Gemini, ChatGPT & Llama 3

-## deepseek

-*   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

 ## devtools

 *   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.